nuvla/documentation/docs/docs/training/developer/audience.md

 This training course targets primarily people who will:

- - Develop applications (Clara) that will be deployed by end-users,

  - Manage data (Emma) for consumption by end-users via applications, and

- - Integrate Swarm infrastructures (Dave) with Nuvla that provide compute and storage resources.
+ - Develop applications (Clara) that will be deployed by end-users.

 Information about end-users' (Alice) interactions with Nuvla will also be provided so that the audience can understand the benefits of how Nuvla combines container-based applications, data management, and